Factors that Affect the Evolution of Complex Cooperative Behavior (2020)

 Author: Padmini Rajagopalan

-In this video, the orange agent is a risk-taker that walks straight in and gets eliminated.
+In the below video, the orange agent is a risk-taker that walks straight in and gets eliminated.
 The red one is a risk-evader that stops at the circle, but doesn't understand when it should step in.
 As a result, even though the blue agents coordinate their attack, they get killed because the red agent doesn't join them.
 This video illustrates the stepping stones from which successful mobbing behavior can be built through evolution.

-This video illustrates successful mobbing; the blue agents move to the circle, and when there's enough of them, mob the lion.
+The below video illustrates successful coordinated mobbing; the blue agents move to the circle, and when there's enough of them, mob the lion.
 Note also a successful risk-evader strategy (green agent).
 It hangs back until the lion has been mobbed, and then joins the feast when it is safe to do so (receiving a lower reward).
 These behaviors persist in prolonged evolution, and thus serve not only as stepping stones, but also as reservoirs of behaviors for maintaining mobbing in the long run.

 Kay E. Holekamp Former Collaborator holekamp [at] msu edu